MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-stretch.md

 If you are already running a windows home network, add the name of the network where I have added `WORKGROUP`.

 Now add the specific folder that we want to be exposed to the home network in the `smb.conf` file.

 ~~~~
-[pi_jukebox]
+[phoniebox]
    comment=Pi Jukebox
    path=/home/pi/RPi-Jukebox-RFID/shared
    browseable=Yes